 - Hazards associated with dirt roads and rural roads

-The course is done in three sessions, two hours each.
-We believe that student's driving habits are paramount to safety.
-It is important for teens to develop driving habits consistent with the skills we teach.
-The 2-hour sessions are enough to introduce these skills.
-Their habits are developed when driving with parents.
-We try to faciliate habit developement by asking that there be practice time between each drive.
+The 2-hour sessions are enough to introduce these skills, but these habits are developed and reinforced when teens drive with their parents.
+We try to facilitate habit development by asking that there be practice time between each drive.
 We also equip parents with detailed documents describing the taught skills so these skills can be enforced and encouraged to build the safest, most defensive, independent driver possible.

 Students must possess a valid instruction permit prior to the first session.

 - 6 hours of professional behind-the-wheel (BTW) training in one of our dual control, newer-model cars (private instruction, automatic transmission)

 - FREE pickup and drop-off at school and home in most of Douglas County and Arapahoe County

 The tuition includes three, 2-hour long sessions scheduled at a minimum of 28 days apart.
 Each session is completed in our 2017 or newer model vehicles.
 Vehicles are top safety picks according to the IIHS (Insurance Institute for Highway Safety).
 Vehicles are properly marked and equipped with passenger side brake.
 The vehicles also have cameras and monitoring systems.
 Instructor will pick up and drop-off students at home, school, and work in most of Douglas County and part of Arapahoe County, areas surrounding our Englewood-based driving school.